 What do I do if my child is exposed to COVID‑19?

-If your child is exposed to COVID-19, you can take steps to help prevent any potential spread of the virus.
-What you should do depends on whether or not your child is vaccinated for COVID-19.
+If your child is exposed to COVID‑19, take steps to prevent potential spread of the virus immediately after exposure, regardless of vaccination status.

 Other considerations for children after COVID‑19 exposure